|

 at the municipal water works.
 His brother, the politically active

-James Ware Jr., was then
+James Ware Jr.,

 the Superintendent of Camden Cemetery.
 He then lived